Benefits of BBYO

 BBYO emphasizes teen leadership on every level—teens can be elected onto chapter, council, regional, or international boards.
 In addition, throughout the year there are dozens of opportunities for teens to plan, recruit, and coordinate events and programs.
 You can read more below in the Teen Leadership section!

-BBYO strives to welcome all Jewish teens, regardless of background, denominational affiliation, gender, sexual orientation, or socioeconomic status, including those with a range of intellectual, emotional, and physical abilities.
+BBYO strives to welcome all Jewish teens, regardless of background, denominational affiliation, gender, race, sexual orientation, or socioeconomic status, including those with a range of intellectual, emotional, and physical abilities.

 In addition to our dedicated Director of Inclusion, Ari Handel, LSW, who works year-round to build safe spaces and provide inclusive opportunities to all BBYO teens, we recently launched the BBYO Center for Adolescent Wellness headed by Drew Fidler, LCSW-C. This innovative measure helps to ensure that BBYO and other youth serving organizations are places where adolescents can thrive through institutional best practices in health and wellness.